gabssnake/observablehq-docs/docs/learn/overview.md

 In Observable, you can quickly access your own data by attaching local files or spreadsheets, connecting to [APIs](https://observablehq.com/@observablehq/working-with-apis-remote-files?collection=@observablehq/working-with-data), and—for Enterprise and Pro users—connecting to [databases](https://observablehq.com/@observablehq/databases) or [cloud files](https://observablehq.com/@observablehq/cloud-files).
 Here is an example of uploading a CSV file to an Observable notebook, and viewing its contents in a data table.

 <div style="max-width: 640px; border-radius: 5px; overflow: hidden; padding: 1rem;">
-    <video src="./assets/files.mp4" alt="User clicks on File Attachments pane and drags a csv file called mta.csv, which is then imported into the notebook and viewed with a data table." style="width: 100%; border-radius: 5px; box-shadow: 3px 3px 10px #ccc;" autoplay loop muted></video>
+    <video src="./assets/files.mp4" alt="User clicks on File Attachments pane and drags a csv file called mta.csv, which is then imported into the notebook and viewed with a data table." style="width: 100%; border-radius: 5px; box-shadow: 3px 3px 10px #ccc;" autoplay playsinline loop muted></video>
 </div>

 ### Visualize data with Plot